Please read carefully. Failure to comply with the rules below could result in disqualification.

 • Stay safe and have fun while attending Rainbow events!

 Official online entries must be completed in their entirety.
-ALL entries must be registered with a Dance Studio and represented by a Studio Owner or Director.
+ALL entries must be registered with a Dance Studio and represented by a Studio Owner/Director.
 NO independent entries are permitted to compete in ANY division.
 Studio Owners/Directors must check the Release of Liability Clause on every Official Entry submitted.
-All entries must be submitted online through the Studio Center.
+All entries must be submitted online through the Studio Center .
 Entries will be accepted on a first-come, first-serve basis and will be limited to the amount of performance time available.
 Once a competition is announced as SOLD OUT, a $1000.00 non-refundable deposit will be required for studios who would like to guarantee their entries.
-If your balance due is less than the $1000.00 required deposit please call the office.
-The method of payment must be the same for both deposit and balance.
-To receive the highest savings amount only one payment method will be allowed, for example: you may not pay partial with a credit card then the balance with a cashier's check to receive the highest savings.
+If your balance due is less than the $1000.00 required deposit please call the Financial Department at (714)826-8440 ext 1003.
+All performances must be registered into the event 60 days prior to the competition.
 Any cancellations of entries will result in a loss of all deposits and entry fees for that event.
 No entries will be processed without full payment.
-Only Visa, Mastercard, American Express, money orders, cashier’s checks and ACH (for ACH please contact the office) are accepted.
+Only Visa, Mastercard, American Express, money orders, cashier’s checks and ACH are accepted.
 Individual personal checks and studio checks will not be honored or accepted.
 Payments made after the deadline date must be in the form of a credit card payment only.
 All balances must be paid in FULL prior to the competition.
 Absolutely NO payments will be accepted at the competition event.
 Rainbow reserves the right to add additional competition days and/or move the competition location due to unforeseen circumstances.
 Rainbow also reserves the right to cancel any event that does not meet the minimum number of applicable entries.
 In the event of a canceled competition, (due to a health pandemic or other unforeseen natural disaster or world emergency) all entry fees will be refunded.
 There will be NO refunds for entries if the required minimum number of acts are registered and the competition has been confirmed.

-All entries and performances must be correct and verified through the studio’s roster in the Studio Center.
-Any changes to dancers in performances must be made prior to the competition.
-If a change occurs at the competition, the Competition Director must be notified immediately.
-Any changes to groups sizes, age divisions and or levels should be made prior to competing performances.
+All entries and performances must be correct and verified through the studio’s roster in the Studio Center .
+Any modifications to dancers, groups sizes, age divisions and or levels in performances must be made prior to the competition.
+If a modification occurs at the competition, the Competition Director must be notified immediately.

 • Music file submitted on site